rishipramanik/rishipramanik/README.md

 - 👋 Hi, I’m @rishipramanik
-- 👀 I’m interested in react.js
+- 👀 I’m interested in react.js, Javascript
 - 🌱 I’m currently learning react.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for front end development role
-- 📫 How to reach me ...
+- 📫 Reach me on Linkedin at https://www.linkedin.com/in/rishi-pramanik/

 <!---
 rishipramanik/rishipramanik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.